Information Communications Technology

 - understand the implications of the use of ICT and their social and ethical responsibilities as users of ICT.

-Learning in this domain enables students to focus on the task to be accomplished rather than on the technology they are using to do the work.
-Through the selection and application of appropriate equipment, techniques and procedures, they process data and information skilfully to create information products in forms that are meaningful for themselves and their audience.
+Our focus with ICT is on the task to be accomplished rather than on the technology that students are using to do the work.
+Through the selection and application of appropriate equipment, techniques and procedures, students process data and information skilfully to create information products in forms that are meaningful for themselves and their audience.
 These products effectively demonstrate their knowledge and understanding of the concepts, issues, relationships and processes that are the subject of the task.

 Students are provided with tools and strategies to monitor learning patterns and problem solving strategies.
 This provides a sound foundation for transforming personal learning.
 They gain an understanding of Internet protocols and strategies for exchanging information, which enables them to share and challenge their own and other people’s ideas and solutions with a global audience.